carpentries/trainers/powers_responsibilities.md

 ### What powers belong to the Trainer community?
 * Ratify documentation changes that:
-     * substantially change requirements or process for maintaining Active status as a Trainer
+     * change requirements or process for maintaining Active status as a Trainer
      * reduce or re-assign powers that belong to the Trainer community
+     * are requested for ratification by any active Trainer
+     * for more on ratification, see [governance documentation](governance.md)

 * Elect Trainers Leadership Committee
 * Communicate with Trainers, Trainers Leadership Committee & Core Team
 * Set agenda for Trainer meetings